A Leap among Quantum Computing and Quantum Neural Networks: A Survey: APPENDIX: Background on Quantum Mechanics and Computation

 \subsection{Adiabatic Theorem}

-Generally speaking, if the external conditions of a system of interest are gradually changed, then such a process can be considered adiabatic.
+Generally speaking, if the external conditions of a system of interest are gradually changed, such a process can be considered adiabatic.
 Hence, such an approximation is typically named \textit{adiabatic approximation}.
-However, one must pay attention to the definition of what \quotes{gradually} actually means, and the \textit{Adiabatic Theorem}~\citep{messiah1962quantum,binney2013physics,griffiths2018introduction} tells us exactly how to interpret such a term.
+However, one must pay attention to the definition of what \quotes{gradually} means, and the \textit{Adiabatic Theorem}~\citepA{messiah1962quantum,binney2013physics,griffiths2018introduction} tells us exactly how to interpret such a term.

-\begin{adth*} Given a particle in the generic $i$-th eigenstate of the initial Hamiltonian, $\Ham_I = \Ham(t=0)$, it will follow the instantaneous $i$-th eigenstate of $\Ham(t)$ provided that the rate of change of $\Ham(t)$ is small enough. \end{adth*}
+\begin{adth*} Given a particle in the generic $i$-th eigenstate of the initial Hamiltonian, $\Ham_I = \Ham(t=0)$, it will follow the instantaneous $i$-th eigenstate of $\Ham(t)$ provided that the rate of change of $\Ham(t)$ is \h{low} enough. \end{adth*}

-Thus, the theorem deals with Hamiltonians that varies over time, i.e., $\Ham(t)$.
+Thus, the theorem deals with Hamiltonians that \h{vary} over time, i.e., $\Ham(t)$.
 Given such an operator, we have that eigenstates and eigenvalues change too.
 However, the orthonormality of the instantaneous eigenfunctions, $\ket{\psi_i(t)}$, is preserved.
 Thus, any solution to the Schr{\"o}dinger equation can still be expressed as a linear superposition of them.

 \begin{proof} Given a time-dependent Hamiltonian, we can write the Schr{\"o}dinger equation as:

 where

 Note that differently from~\autoref{eq:tise}, currently, the energy is not constant.
 Instead, it is a function of time.